 Staff & expert supervision

 BOUNCE recruits staff that have significant experience in areas of gymnastics and associated sports and activities such as circus performance and sports coaching.
 Each of the trampoline courts / areas is monitored by trained trampoline staff.
-Our team of BOUNCE Referees is trained in CPR and First Aid and is tasked with enforcing the court rules in a courteous manner.
+Our team of BOUNCE Hosts are trained in CPR and First Aid and is tasked with enforcing the court rules in a courteous manner.
 Our staff enforce our ‘one person per trampoline’ rule to avoid collisions.
 Children under 110cm tall (which is generally those aged 6 years and under) have dedicated times and access areas.
 Our dedicated Junior Jumper area’s are restricted to jumpers under 110cm, which keeps these young jumpers separate from larger children or adults.

 Training & instruction

 One of our primary safety principles is ensuring jumpers do not attempt any activity beyond their skill level.
 Classes will be available for all levels of ability to help develop skills from learning to jump safely through to specialised aerial training for action sports such as skiing, snowboarding, wakeboarding, kiteboarding and gymnastics.

 Anyone jumping at BOUNCE is required to wear our approved grip-socks designed to help maximise grip, to help maximise safety and general hygiene.

 For jumpers 3 years and above but under 110cm in height (usually under 6 years old).
 Available to book only where JJ symbol is displayed.
 Junior Jumpers can access most areas and have a dedicated section in the free jumping arena.
 For their safety, this area is restricted to jumpers under 110cm only.